 Our approach to maths is an activity based one where the children discover through handling material and "doing" rather than carrying out simple written activities.
 In this way we seek to enhance the child's understanding.
 Reinforcement is often done by using maths games where children apply the concepts learned.
 We find that this approach provides motivation and interest.
 Emphasis is put on the acquisition of mental maths skills and strategies encouraging learning of facts for quick recall.

-"I love learning different strategies in Maths.
-We learn in interesting ways including Number Talks, active learning and play"
+"Maths is super fun.
+We learn in interesting ways including Number Talks, active learning and play.
+I am becoming more confident solving tricky calculations" - Jay P6

-Jack - P6